-- 5).
-Verify that the external power source is a 3 wire grounded system with amperage and voltage ratings compatible with the boat's AC system ratings. - 6).
-Be sure there is sufficient cable length to allow for normal movement between the boat and the dock. - 7).
-Turn all AC panel switches (including the main) to the off position.
+- 1. Verify that the external power source is a 3 wire grounded system with amperage and voltage ratings compatible with the boat's AC system ratings. - 2.
+Be sure there is sufficient cable length to allow for normal movement between the boat and the dock. - 3.
 Turn the circuit breaker under the starboard deckwing to off.
-Turn the circuit breaker at the dock outlet to off. - 8).
-Connect the dockside power cable at the boat inlet first. - 9).
-Connect the dockside power cable at the dock outlet and turn the dock outlet circuit breaker to on. - 10).
-Turn the circuit breaker under the starboard deckwing to the on position. - 11).
-Turn the main circuit breaker to the on position.
+Turn the circuit breaker at the dock outlet to off. - 4.
+Connect the dockside power cable at the boat inlet first. - 5.
+Connect the dockside power cable at the dock outlet and turn the dock outlet circuit breaker to on. - 6.
+Turn the circuit breaker under the starboard deckwing to the on position.